rheabasappa/Tensorflow-Developer/README.md

 # Tensorflow-Developer
-This repository has codes for tensorflow developer specialization The speecialization has ffour individual courses
+This repository has codes for tensorflow developer specialization The speecialization has four individual courses